 Sponge gourd is grown year-round and has a peak season in the summer months.

 The Sponge gourd, also called the Luffa or Loofah gourd, is a member of the Curcurbitaceae (cucumber) family.
-The name Sponge gourd generally refers to the fruit of two species –L. aegyptiaca, which tends to feature ridges; and the smoother-skinned L. acutangula (also known as L. cylyndica).
+The name Sponge gourd generally refers to the fruit of two species –L. cylindrica, which is smooth-skinned with faint ridge lines; and L. acutangula, which has prominent ridges and is known as Angled gourd.
 The Sponge gourd is a fast-growing plant found in tropical and subtropical regions of the world.
 The fruit may grow as much as 3.5 centimeters a day.
 Young Sponge gourds have a tender skin that tends to break easily.
 To avoid damage, the fruit is cut from the vine, rather than pulled.
 The dried fibers of mature Sponge gourd are used to make sponges.
 These are used to make loofahs to exfoliate the skin; or to make scrubbing sponges for kitchens and bathrooms.

 Sponge gourd is loaded with nutrients such as dietary fiber, vitamin C, vitamin A, riboflavin, zinc, thiamine, iron and magnesium.
 The Sponge gourd fruit has been found to have antioxidant, antibacterial and antifungal properties.